 Udderly EZ™ Milker

-Hand-powered sheep and goat milking machine makes lambing and kidding season easier on your hands the the teats of your ewes and does.
+Hand-powered sheep and goat milking machine makes lambing and kidding season easier on your hands and the teats of your ewes and does.

 A few pumps creates a seal allowing the teat valve to open and release milk.
 The flow is not rapid, but effective.